SrilathaWeb/pwp-react/README.md

+# This is the website to showcase my skills, portfolio, roles and my blogs.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.